junesirius/junesirius.github.io/_posts/Supernatural/SPN_Cas_BB/SPN-Cas-fixit-whole-novel.md

 ## Chap 1

-> (Before coming back, add brief pieces of memory, things happening in Empty, dream-like but actually happened, could first write Chap.8 Jack's confession about what happened in Empty and come here write Cas's; as foreshadow, Cas might have feeling something happened to Jack from beginning, hinting to reader too it's not Jack's fault, something happened to him in Empty, we'll have to figure out what) Before the beginning Cas wake up, Cas hears bits and pieces about Jack's bargaining for him; he wakes up trying to remember the dream but can't, but knows Jack goes for him in the Empty, but assumed the process is easy (until realizes it might not be), doesn't realize what those vague memory and dream is until Jack tells them exactly what happ
+> (Before coming back, add brief pieces of memory, things happening in Empty, dream-like but actually happened, could first write Chap.8 Jack's confession about what happened in Empty and come here write Cas's; as foreshadow, Cas might have feeling something happened to Jack from beginning, hinting to readers too it's not Jack's fault, something happened to him in Empty, we'll have to figure out what)
+>
+> Cas hears bits and pieces about Jack's bargaining for him in his dream (or so he thinks). he wakes up trying to remember the dream but can't, but knows Jack goes for him in the Empty, but assumed the process is easy (until realizes it might not be), doesn't realize what those vague memory and dream really is until Jack tells them exactly what happened.
 >
 > Cas comes back alive in Heaven, full-powered.
 Heaven is half-way rebuilding, Jack is alone on the rebuilding work.
 >